Main navigation

 A Professional doctoral examination committee includes at least three members, with an option for one of the members to be a non-graduate faculty member.
 The primary advisor can be M or P, but if M must have a PhD or an equivalent professional degree that is in line with the respective professional doctorate program.

 The Graduate Studies Committee should review, on a regular basis, the membership categories of graduate faculty in its graduate program.
-The reviews may include the track record of a graduate faculty member in advising and mentoring graduate students, evaluation of the faculty by past graduate students and service on graduate examination committees.
-The review may also consider any written complaint(s) filed against the faculty member by graduate students as per faculty rule 3335-5-04.
-Based on this review, the Graduate Studies Committee may recommend to the Graduate School that the category P level be continued, reduced (changed from P to M) or removed, or that the faculty member’s graduate faculty P status be considered probationary until certain specified conditions are met.
+The reviews may include the track record of a graduate faculty member in advising and mentoring graduate students, the quality and quantity of their service on graduate examination committees, and evaluation of the faculty by current and past graduate students.
+The review may also consider any written complaint(s) filed against the faculty member by graduate students as per Chapter 3335-5-04.
+Based on this review, the Graduate Studies Committee may recommend to the Graduate School that the faculty member’s graduate faculty status be continued, that the graduate faculty status be changed from Category P to M, that the graduate faculty status be removed, or that the faculty member’s graduate faculty status be considered probationary until certain specified conditions are met.
 Appropriate documentation must accompany such a recommendation, including verification that the faculty member has been notified of the possible action and has been allowed to respond in writing within a timeline specified by the Graduate Studies Committee.
 The faculty member’s response, if any, must be included in the information sent to the Graduate School.
 The Graduate School will review the recommendation and determine a final action.
 The Graduate School can approve, deny or work with the Graduate Studies Committee and/or Chairs and Deans to define a probationary remediation plan.
+The Graduate School may also request that the Graduate Studies Committee initiate a review of graduate faculty status upon receipt of a substantiated complaint from a student, postdoctoral trainee, staff member, or faculty member.